rohitvinnakota/magicshop/README.md

 ### Setup

 - Magicshop relies on a few key services.
 AWS IVS, AWS Amplify, and Stripe Connect.
+- You will need a Stripe account with stripe connect setup.
 - You will need an AWS account, the AWS CLI tool, and Amplify [installed](https://aws.amazon.com/getting-started/hands-on/build-ios-app-amplify/module-two/) on your machine
 - You will need AWS IVS setup, including having an [IAM user with the proper permissions](https://docs.aws.amazon.com/ivs/latest/LowLatencyUserGuide/getting-started.html)